aseigneurin/aseigneurin.github.io/_posts/2016-05-07-spark-kafka-achieving-zero-data-loss.md

 Because of the exception above, the application died.
 It was automatically restarted by the Spark Master since we're using the *supervised mode*.
 When the application restarted, it was able to read the offsets from ZooKeeper:

 ```
-The job was automatically restarted by the Spark Master and offsets were read back from ZooKeeper:
 2016-05-10 00:59:24,908 INFO  ... - Reading offsets from Zookeeper
 2016-05-10 00:59:25,101 DEBUG ... - Read offset ranges: 3:183975213,0:183779841,...
 2016-05-10 00:59:25,107 INFO  ... - Done reading offsets from Zookeeper.
 Took 198 ms